Simple Cranberry Arugula Side Salad

 - a small amount of mustard as an emulsifier (so the oil and vinegar combine well)

 - a touch of sweetener

-For this white wine vinaigrette you will combine olive oil, white wine vinegar, a splash of orange juice, a small amount of dijon mustard, agave nectar, and a pinch of salt and pepper in a small bowl and whisk well until well combined.
+For this white wine vinaigrette, you will combine olive oil, white wine vinegar, a splash of orange juice, a small amount of dijon mustard, agave nectar, and a pinch of salt and pepper in a small bowl and whisk well until well combined.
 Sometimes we use a small handheld blender and pulse until dressing ingredients are combined.

 After the dressing is made, it's time to build the salad!
-Add the arugula, dried cranberries, roasted sunflower seeds, and sliced or diced avocado in a bowl and toss with the white wine vinaigrette.
+Add the arugula, dried cranberries, roasted sunflower seeds, and sliced or diced avocado to a bowl.

-And that’s it!
+That's it!
 A simple salad with simple ingredients that's ready in less than five minutes.